Trusted WordPress tutorials, when you need them most.

 Add new drip responder

 After that, you can design different push notifications according to your liking.
-You can add a title, message, URL, or icon image by expanding each notification.
+Expanding each notification allows you to add a title, message, URL, or icon image.

 Once you do that, PushEngage will allow you to choose when to send each notification from the campaign.
 For instance, you can send the first push notification when the user joins your subscriber list.